 The design process is more productive if the designer completes low fidelity wireframes sooner, and leaves details such as colors, shadows and fonts for the next step.

 If a designer plans to present a wireframe to the team, depending on the project and client needs, it’s a good idea to include annotations.
 These can prompt conversation and provide a guideline for those revisiting wireframes later on.

 Ask team members’ opinions and even those of potential users.
 It is an effective way to improve the work and saves time for later stages that will require more intensive design work.

 6. Always Use a Grid

-Development teams also benefit from grids, using them to space assets evenly as they take away the guesswork out of defining and and maintaining proper spacing, margins, paddings etc.
+Development teams also benefit from grids.
+They use them to space assets evenly as they take away the guesswork out of defining and maintaining proper spacing, margins, padding, etc.

 Wireframes Take Low Effort & Offer High Return